Zero to FPGAs using BinderHub

 A Use Case Scenario using Amazon EKS-

 Amazon offers its so called EKS service for creating Kubernetes clusters.
-What is more, Amazon's F1 (FPGA) instances are supported by EKS meaning that a user can easily create a Kubernetes cluster of F1 instances and accelerate his applications using the power of FPGAs and that is why we are going to use it for this use case scenario.
+What is more, Amazon's F1 (FPGA) instances are supported by EKS meaning that a user can easily create a Kubernetes cluster hosting F1 instances, to accelerate applications using the power of FPGAs and this is why we are using it in this tutorial.

-At this point we are going to guide you through the whole procedure of creating a Kubernetes cluster in Amazon AWS using EKS service and how to further on deploy BinderHub, InAccel FPGA Plugin and run an FPGA accelerated application.
-We suggest that you go over the following step by step guide but we also provide an alternative kickstart.sh script script that you can use in case you prefer that.
+At this point we are going to guide you through the whole procedure of creating a Kubernetes cluster in Amazon AWS using EKS service and how to further on deploy BinderHub, InAccel FPGA Operator and run an FPGA accelerated application.

 Before beginning make sure you have the required access/premissions to perform the actions below using your AWS account.
 For this guide we used an account with the following policies attached: